pxheim/zettelkasten/book-thomas-hunt-2019-the-pragmatic-programmer.md

 Change unit of estimation as time goes up, e.g. avoid something like 130 days and instead estimate it to take 6 months.

+Avoid giving estimates you don't know with some degree of certainty.
+Instead say "I'll get back to you".

+---

+IT does not mater whose bug it is, it's still your problem, so fix it, don't blame.

+When debugging, always write a failing test.

+The OS is probably not broken, nor is the lib or hosting provider.
+It's your code.